Introduction

 Acting as a volunteer and advocate for the families of these veterans, I have been very grateful for their support since 1997.
 Maybe we can still find our missing boys, too.
 We know where their B-17 was last spotted and where Joe Noyes was discovered on a French beach.

 Nine American heroes from the Joe Noyes crew are still listed as missing in action today.
-I built this website as a hobby and as a tribute to them, and to share their life stories with interested parties worldwide.
-I thank you for visiting, reading, and sharing my work.
+APilotNamedJoe.com was built as a hobby and as a tribute to them, and to share their life stories with interested parties worldwide.
+Thank you for visiting, reading, and sharing my work.
 I also thank you for remembering the men who served with The Mighty Eighth and for keeping their stories alive in your hearts and minds.
 May we never forget these ten men and their enduring sacrifice.

 F/O Joseph H. Noyes, Washington 2LT David F. Prees, Wisconsin